WebAhead/master-reference/coursebook/week-8/research-afternoon.md

 - What are some examples of useful express middleware and how do you use them ([several useful examples](https://blog.jscrambler.com/setting-up-5-useful-middlewares-for-an-express-api/))

-## Session-management in Express
+### HTTP vs HTTPS
-- What are sessions?
++ How does HTTPS work?
+What are TLS/SSL certificates?
-- What are the different ways of managing sessions in express?
++ Why is this important to implement in your projects?
-- Create a minimal example of how to set up a session (FYI: pseudo code is fine)
++ Demo how to generate certificates and use them in a node project

 ## Templating and Serverside rendering
 - What is server-side rendering?